Travel.State.Gov > Intercountry Adoption > Country Information > South Korea Intercountry Adoption Information

 Read more about the Child Citizenship Act of 2000.

-When traveling during the adoption process, we encourage you to enroll with the Department of State.
-Enrollment makes it possible to contact you if necessary.
-Whether there is a family emergency in the United States or a crisis in South Korea, enrollment assists the U.S. Embassy or Consulate in reaching you.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy or Consulate in the Republic of Korea, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
+Whether there is a family emergency in the United States or a crisis in the Republic of Korea, enrollment assists the U.S. Embassy or Consulate in reaching you.

 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).

 The Government of the Republic of Korea requires at least six post-adoption reports during the year following completion of an intercountry adoption in Korea.
 A social worker from a partner agency in the United States will provide a report to the Korean agency on the status of the child.
 The reports require a minimum of three home visits.

 Please note the following about the disclosure of adoption information: